 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's look at some data points.
-And these are just, you know, made up data points.
+And these are just made-up data points.
 We'll look at some actual data in the next section.

-So first section of part three, we're just looking at some data that we can visualize and see the numbers for and plot and understand how k-nearest neighbors works.
-So here we have some x and y values, and these are just coordinates.
-And these, again, could be like, you know, the weight and height or something else.
+So, in the first section of part three, we're just looking at some data that we can visualize and see the numbers for and plot and understand how k-nearest neighbors works.
+So here we have some X and Y values, and these are just coordinates, and again, these could be like weight and height or something else.

-When x is 10 and y is 24, the class is one.
-So this is the kind of data we would feature, we'll put in.
-We'll essentially give it, give our model this for x train and this for y train, right?
-Here's the answer to those x and y points.
+When X is 10 and Y is 24, the class is one.
+So this is the kind of data we'll feature and put in.
+We'll essentially give our model this data for X_train and this data for y_train, right?
+Here's the answer to those X and Y points.

 You can imagine a zipper zipping up two halves, and then they interleave.
 That's what's happening here.
 So these are the kind of data points.

-We're gonna do a little bit of graphing.
+We're going to do a little bit of graphing.
 Not too much, I promise.
 We can have a scatter plot.

 And then it will give our color to zero.
-Any one of these x and y points that is a zero, it'll get one color.
+Any one of these X and Y points that is a zero will get one color.
 And if it has a one, it will get a different color.

 And that's what the C equals argument is.
 Then we can say, pyplot, show us plot.
 And here we are.